Liang Wang (oboist)

-Liang Wang (born 1980) is an American oboist.
-In 2006, he joined the New York Philharmonic as the principal oboe, The Alice Tully Chair.
+Liang Wang (born 1980) is a Chinese-American musician who joined the New York Philharmonic in 2006 as Principal Oboe, The Alice Tully Chair.

-About
+Career

-Wang was born in Qing Dao, China, and studied at the Central Conservatory of Music in Beijing and the Idyllwild Arts Academy in California.
+Wang was born in Qingdao, China, and studied at the Central Conservatory of Music in Beijing and the Idyllwild Arts Academy in California.
 He received his bachelor's degree from Philadelphia’s Curtis Institute of Music, where he studied with Richard Woodhams.
 He was a fellowship recipient at the Aspen Music Festival and the Music Academy of the West.

 Upon graduation from Curtis in 2003, Wang was offered a position as principal oboe of the Richmond Symphony Orchestra, but turned it down in favor of the same position with the orchestra of the San Francisco Ballet.
 Shortly after that, he was appointed to the San Francisco Symphony.
 Two weeks later he won an audition for the Cincinnati Symphony Orchestra, where he served as principal oboe.
 While in that position, he was a finalist in auditions for principal oboe in the Chicago Symphony Orchestra and Cleveland Orchestra.
 Wang declined positions with the Grant Park Symphony Orchestra and Houston Grand Opera in order to perform with the Santa Fe Opera as principal oboe.
 He also won an audition for the Metropolitan Opera's orchestra, electing, instead, to join the New York Philharmonic.